-The 2022 edition of the 2022 Young Researchers Award is now with a new call open.
+The 2023 edition of the 2023 Graduate Researchers Award is now with a new call open.
 This annual programme aims to foster innovative research and investigation in biodiversity informatics by graduate students whose master’s and doctoral studies rely on GBIF-mediated data.
-The deadline for submissions at national level is May 31th 2022.
+The deadline for submissions at national level is May 31th 2023.

 Candidates to be nominated by Portugal must be enrolled in a university graduation programme to be eligible for the award.
 Candidates must be either Portuguese citizens or citizens of another country but students in a Portuguese institution.